 Because the Hohensalzburg Fortress is perched atop a giant hill, towering over the city’s old town at the height of 199 meters, it’s pretty easy to find, and there are two simple ways to reach it.
 Walking up the Festungberg or by taking the funicular.

-It’s a more convenient way to reach the attraction, but it can be crowded, and the lines do get quite long.
+It’s a more convenient way to reach the attraction, but it can be crowded, and the lines get long.
 It is preferable to arrive early to avoid long queues.

 Cost and Hours of Operation